 While you are signed into either of the sites, we combine information from your registration cookies with analytics cookies, which we could use to identify which pages you have seen on our website.

 These cookies allow us to know whether or not you’ve seen an advert or a type of advert, and how long it is since you’ve seen it.

 We also set anonymous cookies on certain other sites that we advertise on.
 If you receive one of those cookies, we may then use it to identify you as having visited that site if you later visit our website.
 We can then target our advertising based on this information.

-On some pages of our website, other organisations may also set their own anonymous cookies.
-They do this to track the success of their application, or to customise the application for you.
-Because of how cookies work, our website cannot access these cookies, nor can the other organisation access the data in cookies we use on our website.
+On some pages of our website, other organizations may also set their own anonymous cookies.
+They do this to track the success of their application, or to customize the application for you.
+Because of how cookies work, our website cannot access these cookies, nor can the other organization access the data in cookies we use on our website.